 HBOT involves breathing 100% oxygen in a spacious, pressurised oxygen chamber.
 The oxygen you breathe in this process is delivered in greater concentration and higher pressure than the normal air we breathe.
 A session usually lasts for 60 minutes.

-The benefits of increased oxygen
+The benefits of increased oxygen in addiction detox

 - Halve the symptoms of opiate withdrawal;